pandas-dev/pandas/doc/source/enhancingperf.rst

    For backwards compatibility, ``inplace`` defaults to ``True`` if not specified.
-This will change in a future version of pandas - if your code depends on an inplace assignment you should update to explicitly set ``inplace=True``.
+This will change in a future version of pandas - if your code depends on an in place assignment you should update to explicitly set ``inplace=True``.

 .. ipython:: python